Skip to content

 Should I use threads or processes for mixed I/O and CPU workloads?

 Route I/O-bound tasks to ThreadPoolExecutor and CPU-bound tasks to ProcessPoolExecutor.
-Mixing both in a single pool causes GIL contention and suboptimal resource utilization.
-Use a hybrid dispatcher to classify and route tasks dynamically.
+Mixing both in a single pool causes GIL contention and suboptimal utilization.
+Use a dispatcher that classifies tasks by their measured W/C ratio and routes accordingly.

 How do I calculate the ideal thread pool size for high-latency network requests?